Choosing the right base layer can mean the difference between an awesome outdoor adventure and an awful misadventure.

-Synthetics: Unfortunately, synthetic fabrics will require more washing since they are not antibacterial and retain more odor.
+Synthetics Unfortunately, synthetic materials will require more washing since they are not antibacterial and retain more odor.
 The good news is that since they are quite durable, they can be machine washed and still maintain their shape.

 As for drying, it’s always recommended to hang dry a garment.
-If you do want to use a dryer, make sure that it’s at the lowest temperature.
+If you do want to use a dryer, make sure that it’s on the lowest temperature setting.

 Try avoiding ironing synthetics.
-If you do need to press it, use the cool setting and lay a clean towel between the iron and fabric to protect it.
+If you do need to press it, use the cool setting and lay a clean towel between the iron and garment to protect it.

-Silk: Silk fabrics should be washed the same way you would your wool fabrics.
-You may even prefer to hand wash separately since you run the risk of shrinking in the washing machine.
+Silk Silk garments should be washed the same way you would your wool garments.
+You may even prefer to hand wash separately since you run the risk of shrinking it in the washing machine.

-Bamboo: In order to maintain bamboo’s special qualities, hand washing is best.
-Just make sure to rinse the fabric well to prevent any staining caused by oxidation of cellulose by the soap residue build-up.
+Bamboo In order to maintain bamboo’s special qualities, hand washing is best.
+Just make sure to rinse the garment well to prevent any staining caused by oxidation of cellulose by the soap residue build-up.

 Bamboo can also be machine washed on a delicate cycle in cool water only.
 A gentle detergent, free of bleach is best.
 It is also recommended that you do not use fabric softeners or any chlorine bleach as this can significantly reduce its life.

-If the fabric is of a lightweight variety, line-drying is best.
-For thicker, heavier fabrics, they should be laid flat to dry since hanging them can cause the fabric to stretch.
+If the garment is of a lightweight variety, line-drying is best.
+For thicker, heavier garments, they should be laid flat to dry since hanging them can cause the fabric to stretch.